changesets/changesets/docs/command-line-options.md

 - `--since` - to only display information about changesets since a specific branch or git tag (such as `main`, or the git hash of latest).
 While this can be used to add a CI check for changesets, we recommend not doing this.
 We instead recommend using the [changeset bot](https://github.com/apps/changeset-bot) to detect pull requests missing changesets, as not all pull requests need one if you are on github.

+> NOTE: `status` will fail if you are in the middle of running `version` or `publish`.
+If you want to get changeset status at the time of a version increase and publish, you need to run it immediately before running `version`.

 ## pre

 ```